 One of the most satisfying techniques in the clay world is pottery carving.
 Whether you are carving clay in realistic ways or abstract, the pottery carving process is just plain fun.

 Alex Thullen had been looking at pattern and geometry in architecture for years, and after being inspired by Moorish Tile in Spain while on his honeymoon, he set out to figure out how to incorporate this influence into his clay work.
-In today’s post, an excerpt from the January 2018 issue of Ceramics Monthly, MK Bateman shares Alex’s ceramic carving design, ideas, and techniques. –Jennifer Poellot Harnetty, editor.
+In today’s post, an excerpt from the Ceramics Monthly archive, MK Bateman shares Alex’s ceramic carving design, ideas, and techniques. –Jennifer Poellot Harnetty, editor.

 While on his honeymoon in Spain, Thullen found inspiration for a new direction for his pottery: Moorish Tile.
 Having always loved Islamic art and architecture, his creativity ignited when he was surrounded by it.
 “Because of the Mediterranean climate—without the freeze-and-thaw issues we have in Detroit, everything, everywhere is covered in tile.”
 His greatest inspiration came in Granada at the palace and fortress complex of Alhambra.
 “It was extraordinary and really got me looking very intensely at this idea that had been growing in my mind for the past few years about looking at pattern and geometry in architectural detailing and embellishments.”